mirzasjarief/ETL_Web_Scraping_Data-Wrangling/README.md

-## Project Workflow
+## Description

-As a Data Engineer, im working on a data pipeline/ETL project.
-The task is to extract data from a website, process it, and store it in a PostgreSQL database.
+As a Data Engineer, this project focuses on building a data pipeline to scrape data from a retail-related website, clean and process the data, and load it into a PostgreSQL database for storage and future analysis.

 ## Prerequisites
 1. Python 3.x installed with the following libraries: